-When you feel flooded it is important to recognize the physical signs and acknowledge that to your partner so she or he will understand what is happening to you.
-This is especially true if you are just entering a conversation and your partner has no way to know that you were over-stimulated before the discussion, or during a disagreement or emotional exchange.
+When you feel flooded it is important to recognize the physical signs and acknowledge them to your partner so she or he will understand what is happening to you.
+This is especially true if you are just entering a conversation and your partner has no way to know that you were overstimulated before the discussion, or during a disagreement or emotional exchange.
 If you are feeling afraid, tell your partner what you need to feel safe, a.k.a. prefacing ("I need you to listen without interrupting or drilling me with questions when I finish my story.")
 If you are too flooded to talk, ask for a time-out and plan a time to talk later when you feel ready.

-Softened Start-up, Time-Out, "I" Statements, Self-Soothing.
+Softened start-up, time-out, "I" statements, self-soothing.